MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 ## Features and Functions
 In this project, I used several key functions in TunePad to bring each part of the Vietnamese national anthem to life.
 Here’s how each function contributes to the composition:

-- PlayNote: This function plays individual notes based on their MIDI number.
+**PlayNote**: This function plays individual notes based on their MIDI number.
- ### Example of using playNote
+- Example of using playNote
-playNote(60, beats=1)  # Plays Middle C for 1 beat
+playNote(60, beats=1)

 Here, playNote(60, beats=1) plays the note with MIDI number 60 (Middle C) for 1 beat.

-- Rest: The Rest function introduces pauses between notes.
+**Rest**: The Rest function introduces pauses between notes.
-### Example of a Rest
+- Example of a Rest
-Rest(beats=0.5)  # Adds a half-beat pause
+Rest(beats=0.5)

 This half-beat rest creates a break in the melody, giving it rhythm and emphasis.

-- Beats: This parameter specifies how long a note or rest should last.
+**Beats**: This parameter specifies how long a note or rest should last.
-### Example of beats in playNote
+- Example of beats in playNote playNote(62, beats=2)
-playNote(62, beats=2)  # Plays D4 for 2 beats

 Setting beats=2 makes the note last longer, aligning with the anthem’s tempo and flow.

-- Chord: This function allows multiple notes to play simultaneously.
+**Chord**: This function allows multiple notes to play simultaneously.
-### Example of a chord
+- Example of a chord
 chord = [60, 64, 67]  # Define a C major chord (C, E, G)
-playNote(chord, beats=1.5)  # Plays the chord for 1.5 beats
+playNote(chord, beats=1.5)

 In this example, playNote(chord, beats=1.5) plays a C major chord, adding harmonic depth.

-- Velocity: This parameter adjusts the volume or intensity of a note.
+**Velocity**: This parameter adjusts the volume or intensity of a note.
-### Example with velocity
+- Example with velocity
 playNote(60, beats=1, velocity=100)  # Plays Middle C loudly

 Setting velocity=100 makes the note louder, emphasizing strong parts of the anthem.